suan/libLGTV_serial/README.md

 ```
 tv.debounce('togglepower', 0.7)
 ```

+### Getting TV Status ###
+Every command sent to the `send()` method that ends with 'status' or 'level' will return a 2-digit bytestring represnting the status of the item.
+For some items, you'll need to refer to your model's manual to know what the status code means.
+For example, if `send('powerstatus')` returns `b'01'`, that means that the TV is currently on.

 ### Serial/RS232 Tips ###
 Make sure you read your TV model's manual to see whether you need a "crossover/null-modem" or "straight-through" cable or adapter, and buy/use the correct one.